-Although the high from crack occurs within seconds of ingesting, its side effects may take longer to develop and remain for a longer time period.
+Although the high from crack occurs within seconds of ingesting, its side effects may take longer to develop and remain for a longer time.
 Common short-term effects of crack use include:

-- Increased blood pressure, body temperature, and heart rate; and
+- Increased blood pressure, body temperature, and heart rate

 - Dilated pupils.